strimzi/proposals/052-k8s-server-side-apply.md

 ReconcileResult<T> result = ReconcileResult.patched(operation().inNamespace(namespace).withName(name).patch(new PatchContext.Builder().withPatchType(PatchType.SERVER_SIDE_APPLY).withFieldManager("strimzi-cluster-operator").withForce(false).build(), desired);
 ```

-Currently `ReconcileResult.patched` is used for `patch` and `ReconcileResult.created` is used for `create` operations, we can keep it this way - it seems only for logging purposes - or change it so that every call is `ReconcileResult.patched`, which would better represent what is actually happening within the code (there is no `create` called, as mentioned after the first example above).
+Currently `ReconcileResult.patched` is used for `patch` and `ReconcileResult.created` is used for `create` operations.
+We will no longer be making an initial GET request to determine the current resource, so will always be using a PATCH request and returning `ReconcileResult.patched`.
+There is no code specifically using the `ReconcileResult.Created` type to determine behaviour that we can see, it is only used in tests.

 According to the [package being used](https://github.com/fabric8io/kubernetes-client/blob/v6.5.1/doc/CHEATSHEET.md#server-side-apply).